djsuperchief/windows_to_linux/README.md

 ### In Depth Test

 I launched Heros Of The Storm to do a couple of rounds in that with a friend.
 On average I was getting around 200 FPS and very little system drain.
 Nothing untoward and the game ran perfectly.

+## End Of Day 3 - Lessons Learned

+- NTFS drives with games already installed are intermittent and can cause problems.
+Better to install from scratch.
+- Having issues with ISP which is marring a lot of the tests I am doing when it comes to gaming online.
+I have had to spend a lot of time determining if it is my machine, the switch, cables or the connection.
+Even though my ISP says there is a problem, the connection has seemed pretty stable in the day but now it seems to be dropping packets (around a 25% packet loss) at around 10pm every night.
+Suspect this is when the majority of the work is being done.
+Anyway this is not about my ISP it is about a trial move to Linux and it's just a shame I have internet connectivity issues.

+- In order to get the most out of the drives, they will need to be reformatted so I will have to find something to transfer files over and reformat drives.